pyrocms/vagrant-pyrocms/README.md

 	* pro_sqlite
 	* pro_postgres

-_**Note**: The boxes prefixed with "pro" are Profesional only, which will be explained below.
+_**Note**: The boxes prefixed with `pro_` are Profesional only, which will be explained below.

 Each box has it's own local IP and its own virtual host set up, so you can set the following in your `/etc/hosts` file:

-# PyroCMS Community

 	198.18.0.201 dev.pyrocms.mysql
 	198.18.0.202 dev.pyrocms.sqlite
 	198.18.0.203 dev.pyrocms.postgres

-# PyroCMS Professional (optional)

 	198.18.0.211 dev.pyrocms-pro.mysql
 	198.18.0.212 dev.pyrocms-pro.sqlite